 Rights of Access and Review of Records: Students have the right to inspect, review or receive an interpretation of copies of their educational records, except as excluded below.
-This right may be exercised by completing a written request to access the records.
+Eligible students who wish to inspect their education records should submit to the Mercy College Registrar (hereinafter "school official") at 921 6th Avenue, Des Moines, Iowa 50309 a written request that identifies the records they wish to inspect.
+The school official will make arrangement for access and notify the eligible student of the time and place where the records may be inspected.
 Such requests should be honored as quickly as possible and reasonable, normally within 48 hours; if detailed documentation and/or interpretation are required, the request should be honored within ten days.
 In all cases, requests for such information must be honored within 45 days.